ariespirgel/ariespirgel/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/ariespirgel
-superuser: true
+superuser: yes
 ---
 <br />
 <br />

-I am interested in consulting with organizations that are seeking to gain insights from their data.
-Although data science has given us amazing innovations, my goal is to work with organizations to help them solve the more everday data analysis problems: Cleaning data, tidying data, summarizing data, visualizing data, and automating reports.
-If you are interested in chatting about working together, please [click here](/approach) to learn more about my approach or to get in contact.
+I work with organizations to help get the most out their data.
+Whether its cleaning messy data, creating compelling visualizations, automating the creation of reports, or something else, I can help improve the quality and efficiency of your work.
+Please [click here](/approach) to learn more.